cyberbuddy-io/open-source-contribution-for-beginners/CONTRIBUTING.md

 ![image](https://user-images.githubusercontent.com/89595539/155835927-d42edccf-d6ea-4039-b959-0634caae8f82.png)

-&emsp; (d) Add a proper title and description about the issue, mention the owner of the repository ([lovishprabhakar](https://github.com/lovishprabhakar)) to get the issue assigned to you and click on `Submit new Issue` as shown:
+&emsp; (d) Add a proper title and description about the issue, mention the owner of the repository ([lovishprabhakar](https://github.com/lovishprabhakar)) to get the issue assigned to you and click on `Submit new issue` as shown:

 ![image](https://user-images.githubusercontent.com/89595539/155836558-13365109-9204-4e34-be91-b03c0809e106.png)